fhdm-dev/scoppy/README.md

 > If you are looking for the Scopy Oscilloscope by Analog Devices you can find it [here](https://wiki.analog.com/university/tools/m2k/scopy/oscilloscope).

 # Scoppy
-Scoppy is an oscilloscope and logic analyzer powered by your Android phone/tablet and Raspberry Pi Pico.
-Signals are measured by the Pico and the waveforms are displayed on the Android device.
-No programming is required and both the app and firmware are free to download (the [firmware](https://github.com/fhdm-dev/scoppy-pico) is open-source).
+Scoppy is an oscilloscope and logic analyzer powered by your Android phone/tablet and Raspberry Pi Pico or Pico W. Signals are measured by the Pico and the waveforms are displayed on the Android device.
+No programming is required and both the app and firmware are free to download.
 Installation is super easy and should only take a few minutes.

 The aim of the Scoppy project is to give electronics novices and hobbyists and STEM students access to an ultra-ultra cheap oscilloscope that is useful for viewing low voltage, low frequency signals.
 Scoppy is also a logic analyzer with a sample rate of 25MS/s.

 ## What you'll need
 * An Android device that's running Android version 6.0 (Marshmallow) or higher.
 The device must also support USB OTG (On-The-Go) - most modern phones/tablets do (if you don't see the app when browsing the Play Store then your device probably doesn't support this feature)
 * A USB OTG adapter/cable compatible with your phone/tablet (available for a few dollars)
-* A Rasperry Pi Pico board
+* A Rasperry Pi Pico or Pico W board

 > Important
-> Please use the latest versions of the App (v1.018) and Firmware (v10).
+> Please use the latest versions of the App (v1.020) and Firmware (v11).
 Older versions of the firmware may not work with the latest version of the app and vice versa

 ## Quick Start